Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 Frequently Asked Questions

-The average cost per room for professional interior painting in 2026 is $300 to $1,000, with a national average of around $624 for a standard 12×12-foot room.
+The average cost per room for professional interior painting in 2026 is $300 to $1,000, with a national average of around $624 for a standard 12x12-foot room.
 A primary bedroom runs $650–$1,400, while a small bathroom may cost as little as $150–$350.

-Is low-VOC paint worth the extra cost?
+Is low-VOC or zero-VOC paint worth the extra cost?

 How much does it cost to paint a 2,000 sq ft house interior?

-For a 2,000 sq ft single-family home in 2026, expect $4,200 to $9,500 for a full interior repaint (walls, ceilings, trim, doors).
+For a 2,000 sq ft single-family home in 2026, expect $4,200 to $9,500 for a full interior repaint covering walls, ceilings, trim, and doors.
 Mid-tier paint and 2 coats land most homeowners around $6,200 nationally.
-Use our calculator to refine for your zip code and finish quality.
+State and metro location can swing this range by 20–30%.

 Why are 2026 interior painting prices higher than 2025?

-2026 prices are up roughly 5–8% over 2025, driven by labor rate increases (skilled painters now average $32–$48/hr in major metros), insurance premium hikes (workers’ comp +12% YoY), and elevated paint costs (TiO2 pigment prices stayed high).
-Premium paint lines like Benjamin Moore Aura jumped from ~$80/gal in 2025 to $85–$95/gal in 2026.
+2026 prices are up roughly 5–8% over 2025, driven by skilled-painter labor rates of $32–$48/hr in major metros, workers' comp premium hikes (+12% YoY), and elevated paint costs.
+Premium paint lines like Benjamin Moore Aura jumped from ~$80/gallon in 2025 to $85–$95/gallon in 2026.

 Can I paint my whole house for $2,000?